Diesel Emissions Solutions

 - Provision of Tool Box Talks on diesel emissions

 - Assisting in influencing and monitoring on-site behaviour

 Measurement of airborne dust and toxic fumes during the operation of diesel engined plant, as well as personal monitoring of staff for comparison with Workplace Exposure Limits (WELs).
-Accredited for aerosol dust monitoring, UKAS Testing Laboratory No. 1931.
+Accredited for aerosol dust monitoring (UKAS Accredited Testing Laboratory No. 1931).